samz-cs/tx-map/README.md

 width="80%"
 />

 This plot uses binned regression.
 Precincts were divided into equally sized groups or "bins" based on the independent variable (in this case, college educated %).
 The point in each bin represents the bin's mean.
-In this plot, bins that were more college educated shifted less to the right compared to bins that were less college educated.
+In this plot, bins that were more college educated showed smaller shifts towards Republican compared to bins that were less college educated.